mirumee/ariadne/CONTRIBUTING.md

 Tests are developed using [pytest](https://pytest.org/) with [Codecov](https://codecov.io/gh/mirumee/ariadne) for monitoring coverage.

-Dev requirements can be installed using `requirements-dev.txt`.
+Dev requirements can be installed using Pip extras.
+For example, to install all dependencies for doing local development and running the tests, run `pip install -e .[dev,test]`.

 We require all changes to be done via pull requests, and to be approved by member-ranked users before merging.